Citi Financial PPI Claim

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Citi Financial, PPI may have been added to a customer's policy by Citi Financial, in some cases without their knowledge.
-Citi Financial may have disapproved a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Citi Financial, PPI may have been added to a customer's policy by Citi Financial, in some cases without their knowledge.
+Citi Financial may have declined a credit application if PPI was refused by the customer.

 Citi Financial PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Citi Financial.

-There are many examples of Citi Financial mis-selling PPI, some customers were not even made aware by Citi Financial that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by Citi Financial that it was optional.
+There are many examples of Citi Financial mis-selling PPI, some consumers were not even made aware by Citi Financial that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Citi Financial that it was optional.